 Tier 2 Countries (Moderate Pay): Brazil, Mexico, Philippines, India, Eastern Europe.

-Tier 3 Countries (Lowest Pay): Parts of Africa, parts of Asia, and South America with developing ad infrastructures.
+Tier 3 Countries (Lowest Pay): Parts of Africa, parts of Asia, and South America where digital ad infrastructure is still developing.

 3. Video Length and Ad Formats

-The structure of your video dictates how many ads you can show.
+How you edit your video limits how many ads you can cram into it.

-Videos over 8 minutes: Unlock Mid-roll ads.
-You can place multiple ad breaks throughout the video.
+Videos over 8 minutes: You unlock the holy grail: Mid-roll ads.
+You can drop commercial breaks right in the middle of your content.

-A 10-minute video with two mid-roll ads effectively triples your ad inventory compared to a 3-minute video.
-This is the easiest way to instantly increase your RPM.
+Stretching a video to 10 minutes and tossing in two mid-rolls effectively triples your ad space compared to a 3-minute clip.
+It’s literally the easiest hack to instantly boost your RPM.

 YouTube Shorts vs. Long-Form Videos: The Pay Gap

-With the explosion of short-form content, many creators are asking: how much youtube pay for 1 million views on shorts compared to regular videos?
+With TikTok totally changing the game, everyone is asking: how much does YouTube actually pay for 1 million views on Shorts compared to a regular video?

 The YouTube Shorts Monetization Model

-The Reality: You need massive volume to make significant money with Shorts ads alone.
+The Reality: You need an absolute mountain of views to see real money from Shorts ads alone.

 Comparison: 1 Million Views